kylegilman/video-embed-thumbnail-generator/readme.txt

 * Changed pop-up video gallery to use inline code rather than an AJAX query.
 * Changed embedded video IDs to allow the same video to be embedded multiple times on a page.
 * Changed volume slider on plugin settings page to drop-down menu to fix settings save errors in Windows.
 * Changed 480p video format label to 360p to accurately reflect resolution of 16:9 videos.
-Format has only really been 480p for 4:3 videos.
+Format has always only been 480p for 4:3 videos.
 * Changed AAC encoder preference to libfdk_aac > libfaac > Native FFmpeg AAC encoder (aac) > libvo_aacenc.
 * Restored display of moov atom fix process in FFMPEG test output.
 * Fixed bug that made pop-up video windows 0 pixels wide in iOS 8.